 Although we know that "turning it over" works, we may still take our will and life back.
 We may even get angry because God permits it.
 At times during our recovery, the decision to ask for God's help is our greatest source of strength and courage.
 We cannot make this decision often enough.
-We surrender quietly and let the God of our understanding take care of us.
+We surrender quietly, and let the God of our understanding take care of us.

-At first, our heads reeled with the questions: "What will happen when we turn our life over?
-Will we become perfect?
+At first, our heads reeled with the questions: "What will happen when I turn my life over?
+Will I become 'perfect'?"
 We may have been more realistic than this.
 Some of us had to turn to an experienced N.A. member and ask, "What was it like for you?"
 The answer will vary from member to member.
 Most of us feel open-mindedness, willingness and surrender are the keys to this step.

 We have surrendered our will and our lives to the care of a Power greater than ourselves.
 If we are thorough and sincere, we will notice a change for the better.
-Our fears are lessened and faith begins to grow as we learn the true meaning of surrender.
+Our fears are lessened, and faith begins to grow as we learn the true meaning of surrender.
 We are no longer fighting fear, anger, guilt, self-pity or depression.
-We realize that what brought us to this Program is still with us today and will continue to guide us if we allow it.
+We realize that the Power that brought us to this program is still with us and will continue to guide us if we allow It.
 We are slowly beginning to lose the paralyzing fear of hopelessness.
-The proof of this step is in the way we live.
+The proof of this step is shown in the way we live.

-We have come to enjoy clean living and want more of the good things that the N.A.
+We have come to enjoy living clean and want more of the good things that the N.A.
 Fellowship holds for us.
-We know now that we cannot pause in our spiritual program; we want all we can get.
+We know now that we cannot pause in our spiritual program; we want all that we can get.